Do you believe in magic?!

 - Why do you think composting is important?

 Take Action: How to LAUNCH Composting at Your School

-Lead students through the “Composting at School” activity with guided instructions.
+Lead your classmates through the “Composting at School” activity with guided instructions.
 Check out “Pro Tips” with each step for useful help:

 1. Meet Your School’s Decision Makers

-Have students set up a meeting with their principal and custodial staff to obtain permission and discuss the best way to incorporate composting into the custodial staff’s current routine.
+Set up a meeting with your principal and custodial staff to obtain permission and discuss the best way to incorporate composting into the custodial staff’s current routine.

 2. Choose Where On Campus You’ll Compost